Step 3. Select Authentication Method

 Make sure that the organization name matches the name specified at the previous step of the wizard.

 - In the Application ID field, enter an identification number of the Azure AD application that you want to use for data restore.

 By default, Veeam Explorer for Microsoft Exchange populates this field with an identification number of the application that was used during a backup session.
 If you want to use another application, make sure to grant this application required permissions.
 For more information, see the Azure AD Application Permissions section of the Veeam Backup for Microsoft 365 User Guide.

 To use basic authentication, do the following:

 - From the Specify authentication method drop-down list, select Basic authentication.

 - Enter credentials to connect to the Exchange organization.

-When restoring to an on-premises Exchange server, make that the account that you use has both the Exchange Admin and the Global Admin roles.
+Make sure that the account that you use has both the Exchange Administrator and the Global Administrator roles.